dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 * should open edit on edit click, and take down both on edit close
 * should open new windows for email/phone/addr/website click

 ### contact edit (add)

-### contact edit (add)
  * should go down by body click (nothing changed)
  * should go down by cancel click (nothing changed)
+ * should have all fields empty
- * should bring up contact delete on cancel if data changed
+ * should bring up contact delete on cancel if data changed, and not add if close submit
- * should bring up contact delete on body click if data changed
+ * should bring up contact delete on body click if data changed, and not add if close submit
-* should do nothing on cancel // set a name, then cancel and verify name didn't change
  * should show error if no name or company (touched)
  * should show error if no name or company (dirty)
  * should show error if no name or company (submit)
-* should show all fields, and have no data
+* should add and delete sections, but clear if only one
+* should remove empty emails/phones/addrs/website
-* should update all fields when submitted and reopened
+ * should update all fields when submitted and reopened (add)

-### contact edit (edit)
-* should go down by body click (nothing changed)
-* should go down by cancel click (nothing changed)
-* should bring up contact delete on cancel if data changed
-* should bring up contact delete on body click if data changed
-* should do nothing on cancel // set a name, then cancel and verify name didn't change
-* should show error if no name or company (touched)
-* should show error if no name or company (dirty)
-* should show error if no name or company (submit)
-* should set all fields on entry
-* should update all fields when submitted and reopened
+* should update all fields when submitted and reopened (edit)

 ## dialogs